Cave Creek, Arizona

-Chaparral Veterinary Medical Center is offering off-cycle internship opportunities!
+Chaparral Veterinary Medical Center is accepting applications for 2024-2025 internship opportunities!

 Philosophy of Internship: The goal of our internship is to provide you with a quality experience which balances in-hospital, ambulatory and academic veterinary medicine.
 You will have the experience and knowledge to begin a residency program or a career in private equine ambulatory practice upon successful completion of the program.
 The internship will provide you with an equivalent of approximately 5 years worth of private practice experience.
 You will acquire knowledge through diligent research on the cases that come through the hospital and out in the field.
 We will provide you with guidance and active training so you can leave Chaparral Veterinary Medical Center prepared for either a residency or private practice.

 Additional Information: Chaparral Veterinary Medical Center has been serving the veterinary medical needs for horses for over 30 years.
 Committed to our clients and their horses, we aim to provide the highest quality of equine veterinary care and excellent service to ensure the health and performance of every horse we serve.
 Chaparral Veterinary Medical Center is experienced in all types of medical and surgical conditions.
 We offer first rate equine care.
 Subsidized rental housing is available on-site on a first come first served basis.
 Please inquire for details.

 Emergency Duties (Nights / Week): 4

 Housing : YesVacation: YesLicensing: NoOn Call Compensation: If licensed in AZ, yes for ambulatory coverageProfessional Dues: Yes